 1. Get A Health Check Up

 Pay a visit to your doctor and make sure you are in tip-top shape.
 If you have a tricky knee or a weak hip, then running a marathon might not be a good idea.
 You also need to make sure that your blood sugar and pressure levels are under control.
-If you are asthmatic, anemic or suffer from heart diseases, then you better sit this one out- running marathons is
+If you are asthmatic, anemic or suffer from heart diseases, then you better sit this one out- running marathons is not for you.

 [vs slide=”2″ slide_title=”Choose The Right Time”]